DIPLOMA IN INTERIOR DESIGN (DID - S89)

 I am very interested in this course, but I am worried about not being able to cope with a whole different subject matter, and a new way of learning and doing.
 Do you have any advise?

-The course is designed to stage your learning, building up skillsets and competences incrementally.
-Students will start with smaller scale projects, eg. residential apartments in year 1 and slowly build up their confidence as they progress to year 2 with a larger retail project and finally the Final Year Project.
-Tutors will be on hand to support and guide students through their journey of self-discovery and build up their design skillsets.
-With an open mind, passion and determination, we believe our students can succeed in this course!
+Our course has been meticulously designed to facilitate a staged learning approach, allowing for the gradual development of skillsets and competences.
+Students will commence their journey with smaller scale projects, such as residential apartments in the first year, gradually gaining confidence as they advance to larger retail projects in the second year and culminating in the Final Year Project.
+Throughout this process, our dedicated tutors will be readily available to provide support and guidance, accompanying students on their journey of self-discovery and fostering the growth of their design skillsets.
+With an open mind, unwavering passion, and determined spirit, we believe that our students can excel and thrive in this course!

 Do I need to have to have high-end computer for this course?
 Should I buy a MAC?

-As the course work will involve Computer Aided Drawing (CAD), a laptop with higher memory, higher specifications for graphics card, etc. will definitely help enhance your productivity and efficiency.
-That said, computing power has improved dramatically and are more affordable now.
-SP has financial assistance schemes for students to purchase laptops.
+Given that the course involves Computer Aided Drawing (CAD), having a laptop with higher memory and specifications for a graphics card can significantly enhance your productivity and efficiency.
+It's worth noting that computing power has advanced considerably and has become more affordable in recent times.
+To support students in acquiring suitable laptops, SP offers financial assistance schemes specifically designed for this purpose.

 How am I taught in this course?